Tinka / Fintech

 The challenge

-The brief had three connected problems.
-First: deliver a rebrand and redesign that made the app feel modern, coherent, and worth returning to; without disrupting an existing customer base.
-Second: design a new in-store payment journey that worked in real checkout moments, where the tolerance for confusion or friction is near zero.
-Third: align product, onboarding, marketing, support, and operational touchpoints across both chapters; all within the constraints of legal and compliance review on a financial product.
+The brief had three connected problems: deliver a rebrand and redesign that felt modern and coherent without disrupting an existing customer base; design a new in-store payment journey that worked in real checkout moments, where tolerance for confusion is near zero; and align product, onboarding, marketing, support, and compliance across both chapters of a financial product.

 What I was responsible for